-The Oxford AHSN region is a leading national and international life sciences cluster.
-It is home to over 640 life sciences businesses – including healthcare, medical products, pharmaceuticals, diagnostics and informatics companies.
+The Oxford AHSN region is a leading national and international life sciences cluster, home to a rich and diverse community of innovators, entrepreneurs and researchers.

 The Oxford AHSN Strategic and Industry Partnerships programme builds evidence for innovations in the real world, working with companies and other partners to accelerate health and economic gains.

 In diagnostics, digital health, medtech and pharma, the Oxford AHSN provides expert support along the entire innovation pathway, from idea origination, through concept development, testing and regulatory approval and on to adoption – working closely with the Oxford AHSN Clinical Innovation Adoption programme.